openvswitch/ovs/Documentation/intro/install/dpdk.rst

 expense of throughput.
 The opposite is often true for larger queue sizes.
 Note: increasing the number of rx descriptors eg. to 4096  may have a negative impact on performance due to the fact that non-vectorised DPDK rx functions may be used.
-This is dependant on the driver in use, but is true for the commonly used i40e and ixgbe DPDK drivers.
+This is dependent on the driver in use, but is true for the commonly used i40e and ixgbe DPDK drivers.

 Exact Match Cache